 A traditional category

-With large highly specialized and optimized plants, with advanced process control using thousands of sensors that provide online data processed by highly sophisticated tools for decision making.
+With large highly specialized and optimized plants, with advanced process control using thousands of sensors that provide online data processed by highly sophisticated tools for decision-making.
 Located in large industrial areas outside cities and highly interconnected with the industrial ecosystem.
 These parks or industrial areas will require great infrastructure and perfect logistics to deliver the final products to remote locations.

 A new category

 With autonomous mini / micro plants integrated into the urban area, flexible and capable of providing products for nearby consumers.
-These new urban plants would be very compact, energy-efficient, safe, clean, aesthetic and invisible, with minimal environmental impact.
+These new urban plants would be very compact, energy-efficient, safe, clean, aesthetic, and invisible, with minimal environmental impact.
 Easily accessible to users and also to the people who serve them.

-Advantages of Industry 4.0
+Advantages of IoT and Industry 4.0

 - More purified, repetitive processes are obtained without errors or alterations.
 Thus we get uninterrupted manufacturing that is available 24 hours a day.
 A notable advantage for highly seasonal companies, for example.